 Still Here sounded interesting (I’ll leave a full synopsis below) and I really really wanted to like it.
 Still Here is very different from any other book that I’ve read before, so I was excited to get started.
 I put off reading this book for awhile after I received it, simply because I’ve been in a bit of a reading slump.
 But I finally picked this one up.

-* I received this book from Blogging For Books in exchange for an honest review.
-All thoughts and opinions are my own.
+**I received Still Here from Blogging for Books in exchange for an honest book review, all opinions are my own.**